FreyaSt/Django_on_Heroku/README.md

 1. `Error while running '$ python manage.py collectstatic --noinput'` - `django_heroku` isn't configured correctly
 2. `H14 - No web dynos running` - If you're following along, you probably need to fix your Procfile

+## Moving to gunicorn

+Now that you've got your Django app up and running on Heroku, it's time to move off the [Django development server](https://docs.djangoproject.com/en/3.0/ref/django-admin/#runserver).
+Per Heroku's recommendations, we'll be using [gunicorn](https://gunicorn.org/).
+This switch should be pretty easy.
+First, we install gunicorn locally.

+    #Make sure your virtual env is still active
+    pip install gunicorn
+    pip freeze > requirements.txt

+This will install gunicorn locally, and we create a new requirements.txt that includes our updated dependencies.
+Next, we'll try running gunicorn locally.

+    gunicorn django_project_name.wsgi

+The structure of this command will match your Django project structure.
+It will be `gunicorn YOUR_PROJECT_NAME.wsgi` by default.
+Try running this locally and making sure everything is working before you push to heroku.
+Once you've got your page up and running locally, let's try saving it and pushing it to Heroku.
+First, let's update our Procfile to match the command we're going to run.
+Just like the local command, it should look something like this:

+    web: gunicorn django_project_name.wsgi

+After updating our Procfile and requirements.txt, we can push to Heroku again.

+    git add .
+    git commit -am 'Switches from Django dev server to Gunicorn for Heroku deployment'